2023 elections: EU calls for legal, operational reforms – The Sun Nigeria

 From Aidoghie Paulinus, Abuja

-The European Union Election Observation Mission (EU EOM) to Nigeria, has called for legal and operational reforms in the nation’s electoral process.

-The call, the EU EOM said, became necessary in order to enhance transparency, inclusiveness, and accountability in Nigeria’s electoral system.
+European Union Election Observation Mission (EU EOM) has called for legal and operational reforms in the Nigeria’s electoral process to enhance transparency, inclusiveness and accountability in its electoral system.

-The EU EOM specifically listed six areas which it said the country, if implemented, could contribute to improvements for the conduct of elections in Nigeria.
+EU EOM specifically listed six areas, which it said if implemented, could contribute to improvements of conduct of elections in Nigeria.

-The six priority recommendations were for the Nigerian Government to remove ambiguities in the law, establish a publicly accountable selection process for INEC members, ensure real-time publication of and access to election results, provide greater protection for media practitioners, address discrimination against women in political life, and impunity regarding electoral offenses.
+The six priority recommendations were for the Nigerian government to remove ambiguities in the law, establish a publicly accountable selection process for Independent National Electoral Commission (INEC) members, ensure real-time publication of and access to election results, provide greater protection for media practitioners, address discrimination against women in political life, and impunity regarding electoral offences.

 The EU EOM stated that shortcomings in law and electoral administration hindered the conduct of well-run and inclusive elections and damaged trust in INEC.